jpivarski-talks/2021-02-09-propose-scipy2021-tutorial/proposal-2022.md

 **0:00‒0:10 (10 min):** Array-oriented programming as a paradigm: APL, SPEAKEASY, IDL, MATLAB, S, R, NumPy.
 (Showing the keyboard APL used!)

 **0:10‒0:30 (20 min):** Arrays (single and multidimensional), element indexing, range slicing, boolean- and integer-array slicing, using text-vectorization as an example.
-(Powerful concept: element indexing is function application, and integer-array slicing is function composition.)
+(Powerful concept: element indexing is function application and integer-array slicing is function composition.)

 **0:30‒0:40 (10 min):** Applying array-at-a-time (vectorized) functions to an array and multiple arrays (with a word about broadcasting).